 Merit and Talent Awards

 You will automatically be considered for several merit-based academic scholarships once you apply to Whitman.
-We offer additional scholarships to students who have demonstrated excellence in music, theater, and art.
+We offer additional scholarships to students who have demonstrated excellence in music, theater and dance, art, or debate.

-When you apply to Whitman, you will automatically be considered for the scholarships listed in this section.
+When you apply to Whitman, you will automatically be considered for the following merit scholarships.
+No additional application is necessary.

 Once you are awarded a merit scholarship you will continue to receive the same merit award during each of your four years at Whitman.
-If you are enrolled less than full-time in any year, your scholarship amount will prorated that year based on the number of credits you are taking.
+If you are enrolled less than full-time in any year, your scholarship amount will prorated based on the number of credits you take.

 This scholarship is awarded to an entering student who has financial need and demonstrates high academic achievement and talent in the fine or performing arts or humanities.
 The Eells scholarship covers tuition and fees for four years and includes a research grant.